-Alex Garnett, often referred to as 'Son' or 'Sonny' has been one of the leading saxophonists in the UK and Mainland Europe for over 2 decades, being instantly recognized by his dark, husky sound.
-He's one of those musicians that everyone knows about and has deep respect for, who can do anything from performing with the Rolling Stones to ensembles that specialize in free improvisation.
-A hugely versatile musician and first call sideman, he has enjoyed success as both a professional creative jazz artist, composer and arranger, and an in demand session, studio and commercial saxophonist, having racked up countless album sideman and recording credits along the way.
-Easily performing over 200 events a year with many of Europe's leading bands and creative jazz ensembles, he is also a regular sideman choice for many of the top visiting American jazz artists when touring in Europe, and has himself performed in over 30 countries worldwide appearing at such prestigious venues as the Blue Note, Birdland, as well as the Perugia, North Sea, Vittoria, Montreax, and Oslo Jazz Festivals to name but a few, with varied and diverse artists across the spectrum such as Sir John Dankworth, Wynton Marsalis, Pete King, Humphrey Littleton, Scott Hamilton, Van Morrison, as well as with his contemporaries Gareth Lockrane, Seamus Blake, Phil Robson, and Joel Frahm.
+A ubiquitous performer with many of the UK's leading bands, he is also a regular sideman of choice for many of the top visiting American artists when touring in Europe, and has himself performed worldwide appearing at such venues as The Blue Note, Birdland, as well as the Perugia, North Sea, Vittoria, Montreax, and Oslo Jazz Festivals to name but a few, with artists such as Sir John Dankworth, Wynton Marsalis, Pete King, Humphrey Littleton, The Rolling Stones, Scott Hamilton, Van Morrison, as well as with his contemporaries Gareth Lockrane, Seamus Blake, Phil Robson, Michael Janisch and Joel Frahm.

 Best Albums of 2011 Critics List, Jazzwise Magazine

 "Music to make you realize why you love this music."